sumin-Ma/GALAMOST/docs/molgen.rst

 .. py:class:: Object(np, shape)

-   initializes an object with the number of particles and shape.
+   The constructor of an object with the number of particles and shape.

    :param int np: The number of particles.
    :param Shape shape: The shape of object.

 .. py:class:: Object(string filename, unsigned int, Object::Shape)

-   initializes an object by reading partial data from a file with file name, the number of particles, and shape (the candidates are "none" and "sphere").
+   The constructor of an object by reading partial data from a file with file name, the number of particles, and shape (the candidates are "none" and "sphere").

    :param str filename: The name of inputting file.
    :param int np: The number of particles.